elluis1001/elluis1001/README.md

 Deep learning techniques and neural networks
-Advanced statistical modeling and inference methods Cloud platforms for scalable data analysis and deployment 📊 Projects
+Advanced statistical modeling and inference methods Cloud platforms for scalable data analysis and deployment
-Here are some projects I've worked on:

-Project 1: Data Portfolio of various; Excel - A.I.
-Project 2: Group Project with python and matplotlib